So, you want to buy a house? Start by calculating your estimated monthly payment with Money’s mortgage calculator.

 Can my monthly payment change over the life of the loan?

 If you take out a fixed-rate loan and do not refinance, your monthly payment will stay the same for the entire loan term.
 If you opt for an adjustable-rate mortgage, your payment will stay the same for a set period, commonly five or seven years.
-After that, your mortgage rate will reset annually based on market conditions, sending your monthly payment up or down with it.
+Once that time is up, your mortgage rate resets annually based on market conditions, sending your monthly payment up or down.
 The risk of a higher rate later is why it only makes sense to get an adjustable-rate mortgage if you plan to move or refinance before the fixed term is up.

 If you refinance to a lower mortgage rate, your monthly payments will go down.
 If you refinance to a shorter loan term, they will go up.